crashka/cm/notes/DESIGN_NOTES.rst

 * play_start AM/PM not parsed right for C24 and MPR
 * figure out duplicate start time (different works) for plays (WWFM)
+* make sure unicode handling in names is correct (even before canonicalization)
+* more normalization for person
 * add ``--force`` flag to overwrite existing playlists
 * force-pull all stations 09/13-09/18 due to previous tight (15 minute) cron window
 * create backup files for ``station_info.json`` and ``playlists.json``